-When you arrive at a wedding, remind the lead photographer to sync cameras.
+When you arrive at a wedding, try to remind the lead photographer to sync cameras.
+I always forget this so I ask my second shooters to remind me.
 This way all of your cameras will be set to the same time making it easier to edit later.
 It’s like when the power goes out and all the clocks in your home are different times.
 You want to set them all to the same time.

 Wedding days are super fast and sometimes the lead photographer may not notice little things.
 If you notice a crooked tie, a brides dress needs fluffed, grandma is hanging on tight to her purse, hop right in to help adjust those details.
 The lead photographer will certainly take notice and appreciate you gong above and beyond.

 SHOOT IN RAW

 Always photograph in RAW.
 If you shoot in JPEG, I can guarantee you won’t be asked to second shoot again.

 – Dress Professionally.
 I feel like everyone knows this but I’ve heard stories!
 I personally always wear dark colors (honestly because it hides sweat) and make sure that I’m fully covered when I bend in any direction.